shatsky/notes/posts/2022-11-21_tls-x509-pkcs-cryptography-notes.md

 *TODO what is correct to speak of as being authenticated, party or messages/data supposedly received from that party?
 Many resources use "authentication of party" concept, but it creates some confusion, as in communication system party never "touches" another party, only received messages*

-**Diffie–Hellman key exchange**: algorithm which allows 2 parties to negotiate a common secret number (i. e. symmetric key) in such way that it's not possible to obtain it from intercepted negotiation messages
+**Diffie-Hellman key exchange**: algorithm which allows 2 parties to negotiate a common secret number (i. e. symmetric key) in such way that it's not possible to obtain it from intercepted negotiation messages

 *All asymmetric crypto and DH algorithms are based on "one-way functions": mathematical functions for which it's "computationally easy" (read: possible almost instantly) to compute function value from argument, but "computationally hard" (read: not possible at all, apart from bruteforcing which should take ages) to calculate original argument from function value.
 Funnily enough, all such functions used in existing crypto are not mathematically proven to be truly "one-way functions"; there's just public consensus that it's safe enough to use crypto based upon them, because their reversal "intuitively feels" impossible and no one has yet published evidence of existence of working method for it, despite great fame and awards (though not without grain of salt) waiting for anyone who does it; this question is in fact case of fundamental "P?NP" problem famous in maths/CS community*